Supporting Inclusion and Emotional Regulation in Schools.

 - They learn the real message of 'fuming' is: Perceived injustice.
 Something felt deeply unfair.

-- They then learn 'What might help': Validation.
+- They then learn and practice strategies that might help with themes of: Validation.
 Being heard.
 Clear and fair boundaries.

 Example 2: